-On this day in 1939, 140,000 Polish troops are taken prisoner by the German invaders as Warsaw surrenders to the superior mechanized forces of Hitler's army.
+On September 27, 1939, 140,000 Polish troops are taken prisoner by the German invaders as Warsaw surrenders to Hitler’s army.
 The Poles fought bravely, but were able to hold on for only 26 days.

 On the heels of its victory, the Germans began a systematic program of terror, murder, and cruelty, executing members of Poland’s middle and upper classes: Doctors, teachers, priests, landowners, and businessmen were rounded up and killed.
 The Nazis had given this operation the benign-sounding name “Extraordinary Pacification Action.”
 The Roman Catholic Church, too, was targeted, because it was a possible source of dissent and counterinsurgency.
 In one west Poland church diocese alone, 214 priests were shot.
 And hundreds of thousands more Poles were driven from their homes and relocated east, as Germans settled in the vacated areas.